Numeracy in our school is recognised and valued as an important component of a balanced curriculum, with its branches interwoven in other subjects.

 To provide a wide range of experiences and tasks appropriate to the needs of the children, thus allowing them to develop a variety of mathematical concepts.
 We strive to achieve our aims through combining four main areas of mathematical teaching (Communication, Creativity, Problem Solving and Pattern and Relationships) with four main areas of mathematical learning (Motivation, Individuality, Independence and Point and Purpose).

-- All children in key stages one and two are taught maths on a daily basis using the White Rose program of study.
+- All children in key stages one and two are taught maths on a daily basis.

 - In reception the Early Learning Goals are used to guide the numeracy teaching.